-To create a ‘space’ background I use the dark blue look-through wrapping paper the college uses as wrapping paper for presents.
-It gives a lovely shiny sparkle over the aquamarine coloured wrapping paper of the previous display (see: Sea Life display) but normal dark blue wrapping paper will work as well.
-I then staple the half round shape of planet earth to the bottom of the display board to make it look like it is rising above the horizon.
-Shaping it over the two iron bars of the left and right side boards makes it even more dramatic.
-After that it is easy to put the planets in place.
+To create a ‘space’ background, I use transparent blue wrapping paper.
+It gives a lovely shiny sparkle over the aquamarine coloured wrapping paper of the previous display, but normal dark blue wrapping paper will work equally well.
+I stapled the half-round shape of planet earth to the bottom of the display board to make it look like it is rising above the horizon.

-From a magazine I copy a rocket with a man pointing his finger upwards and I enlarge it in different sizes.
-I also copy the same image in reverse to make the rocket and the finger point in the opposite direction.
-The previous display had a couple of jumping dolphins above the board and I use the same board to symbolise the Milky Way.
+From a magazine, I copied a rocket with a man pointing his finger upwards and I enlarged it in different sizes.
+I also copied the same image in reverse to make the rocket and the finger point in the opposite direction.

-I wrap the dolphins in silver coloured wrapping paper and staple dozens of illuminating stars in different sizes to it.
+I’ve wrapped the top board in silver-coloured wrapping paper and stapled dozens of illuminating stars in different sizes to it.
 The Christmas lights make the stars sparkle in all kind of colours.